HaitaoMao/HaitaoMao.github.io/pages/Me.md

 - Participate in the KDD CUP2021 to handle large-scale graph and get the rank of 23th
 - Help Jianan Zhao to found our guitar club in MSRA.

+**Baidu (March, 2022 - now)**

+I am now a research intern in search strategy department in Baidu supervised by Lixin Zou.

 ### Education